We have name recognition

 Credits and Completion

-The DI offers two program formats, an on-campus program and a distance/online program.
-Each format may be completed on either a full-time basis in 10 months or a part-time basis in 22 months.
-Classes begin in August of each year, and the supervised practice experience is typically completed in late June of the following year.
+The DI offers two program formats, an on-campus program and a distance delivery program.
+The supervised practice portion of the internship may be completed on either a full-time (40 hours/week) or part-time (24 hours/week) basis.
+Classes begin in May of each year.

 Russell Sage College is accredited by the Middle States Association of Colleges and Secondary Schools and is chartered by the Board of Regents of the University of the State of New York.